oceanasterism/oceanasterism/README.md

 <div align="center"> pfp doesn't belong to me ;ctto

   .
-<div align="center"> always online here in pony town i rarely get off but i am usually offtab though, i only check when im about to disconnect, i only yap when i have a friend to yap with or a moot/stranger (soon to be friend)
+<div align="center"> always online here in pony town i rarely get off but expect me to be usually offtab though, i only check when im about to disconnect, i only yap when i have a friend to yap with or a moot/stranger (soon to be friend)

 <div align="center"> Playtime 185d 7h 19m as of 10/30/24 11:55pm GMT+8

-<div align="center"> afk most of the times, please do w2i if you want to grab my attention or you want to interact!
+<div align="center"> afk most of the times, please do w2i if you want to grab my attention or you want to interact! if i don't respond then randomly leave then im not aware that i have left the game and was doing something!

   .